zeten30/gluster-monitor/README.md

    gtop resets the stats for the node and marks the node as unknown for that sample run.
 Nodes marked as not responding continue to be polled, so as and when they 'recover' data is made available in the interface.
+3. Option "realStorageUnits 0" must be in snmpd.conf if you have volumes > 16T

 It's also worth noting that the netsnmp bindings for python are synchronous, which can block the data gathering process.
 To address this, gtop uses the multiprocessing module, placing the snmp interation